SamitUttarkar/Diabates-Prediction/README.md

 # Task
 - Explain the issues in the data with data cleaning and preperation
 - Predicting if the patient is going to develop diabetes based on three or more children indicator i.e. if the mother has more than three children or not and then calculating the probability of developing diabetes given the mother has more than three children and vice verca
-- predicting if the patient is going to develop diabetes based on multiple parameters and choosing the best model to predict it using ToPredict dataset as testing dataset
+- Predicting if the patient is going to develop diabetes based on multiple parameters and choosing the best model to predict it using ToPredict dataset as testing dataset

 ## Data Preperation
 The first task is the analyse the data and performe some data cleaning steps

 <img width="793" alt="Screenshot 2023-01-28 at 8 02 20 PM" src="https://user-images.githubusercontent.com/67644483/215288372-d780a6b0-69f0-4e13-b617-78277443d413.png">

 -From the above figure we can visualise that there are many zeros in the column Insulin and Skinthickness.
 It is not possible to get Insulin and Skinthickness as zero therefore I decided the drop these columns as they will not be useful in the prediction process
 - We also replace the missing values with the median for the rest of the columns